rokarn12/cv32e40p-uvm-verification/README.md

 For questions or issues:
 1. Check the troubleshooting section above
-2. Review the interview notes in `interview-notes/`
-3. Examine the comprehensive validation reports
+2. Examine the comprehensive validation reports
-4. Refer to the implementation guide for technical details
+3. Refer to the implementation guide for technical details

 ---